184.108.40.206 Nationalism: Authoritarian Populism

-If people are discontented with their government, or if they feel disempowered by the march of modernity and seek to return to the past (220.127.116.11), they are vulnerable to being exploited by politicians offering strong confident leadership in what has been described as “Trumpism and Authoritarian Populism”.
-This form of nationalism offers a forceful independent foreign policy, anti-immigrant policies, and a disregard for ‘political correctness’.
+If people are discontented with their government, or if they feel disempowered by the march of modernity and seek to return to the past (220.127.116.11), they are vulnerable to being exploited by politicians who offer strong confident leadership in what has been described as “Trumpism and Authoritarian Populism”.
+It is an aggressive form of nationalism, which is sometimes referred to as ‘right-wing populism’.

-Hannah Arendt’s book The Origins of Totalitarianism described some characteristsics that are recognisably similar to Trump’s approach, as pointed out by Courtney Tenz on 15 December 2016 in an article entitled Trump could destroy public discourse and lead to someone worse, according to Hannah Arendt’s philosophy.
-It was available in April 2018 at http://www.dw.com/en/trump-could-destroy-public-discourse-and-lead-to-someone-worse-according-to-hannah-arendts-philosophy/a-36766400.
+Leaders make themselves appear stronger by breaking the rules.
+They can undermine a democracy if they try to sweep aside its checks and balances and if they suppress or overly dominate political opposition.
+Hannah Arendt’s book, The Origins of Totalitarianism, described some characteristics that are recognisably similar to Trump’s approach – as pointed out by Courtney Tenz in his article: Trump could destroy public discourse and lead to someone worse, according to Hannah Arendt’s philosophy.

-Matthew d’Ancona’s article in The Guardian on 19 December 2016 was entitled Putin and Trump could be on the same side in this troubling new world order.
-It identified Alexander Dugin and his philosophy of ‘Eurasianism’ as being influential on both President Putin and the Russian military.
-Dugin had expressed approval of Donald Trump and had identified him and a number of European far right parties as being potential allies.
+It has been suggested (but it cannot be proved) that Russia is actively helping authoritarian populism to spread in the West, to weaken democratic governments and their alliances: the US, the EU and NATO.
+Matthew d’Ancona’s article in The Guardian on 19 December 2016, Putin and Trump could be on the same side in this troubling new world order, identified Alexander Dugin and his philosophy of ‘Eurasianism’ as influencing both President Putin and the Russian military.
+Dugin had expressed approval of Donald Trump and had identified him and some European far right parties as being potential allies.